 Meet the leadership team at our corporate headquarters

 Recognized by his peers as a leader, Tim has been named to the “Who’s Who” list by the Atlanta Business Chronicle numerous times.
-In 2008, Tim was honored by Commercial Property News magazine as one of the top three executives in industrial real estate.
-He is a recent graduate of Leadership Atlanta, the nation’s oldest and most distinguished community leadership development program.
-Tim is also a member of the Rotary Club of Atlanta.
+In 2008 and 2012, Tim was honored by Commercial Property Executive (formerly Commercial Property News) as one of the top executives in industrial real estate.
+He is a graduate of Leadership Atlanta, the nation’s oldest and most distinguished community leadership development program, and he is also a member of the Rotary Club of Atlanta.

-As part of IDI’s long-standing commitment to the environment, Tim serves on the Board of Trustees of the Georgia Conservancy, a state-wide environmental organization dedicated to the appreciation and protection of Georgia’s natural environment, and is a past member of the Urban Land Institute’s (ULI) Sustainable Development Council.
-Additionally, he sits on the Board of Directors of Batson-Cook Development Company, as well as the Alumni Steering Committee for the University of Georgia Warnell School of Forestry and Natural Resources.
+As part of IDI Gazeley’s long-standing commitment to the environment, Tim serves on the Board of MillionMile Greenway, an organization which strives to achieve a balance between incredible population growth and conservation of land and water resources.
+Additionally, he sits on the Board of Directors of Batson-Cook Development Company, and is a past member of the Urban Land Institute’s (ULI) Sustainable Development Council.
 A testament to his passion for education, Tim is a trustee of the Georgia State University Foundation, a member of the Board of Directors for Teach for America and serves on the Endowment Board of the Paideia School, a non-profit school that is known for the individual attention given to each student and its diverse student body.

-Linda joined IDI in 1995 as Assistant Controller.
-She was promoted to Vice President and Controller of IDI in 1997, and was named Senior Vice President and Chief Financial Officer in 2006.
-Prior to joining IDI, she was a manager in MetLife’s real estate investments group, where she was responsible for portfolio financial analysis and real estate financial reporting.
+Linda joined IDI Gazeley (formerly IDI) in 1995 as Assistant Controller.
+She was promoted to Vice President and Controller in 1997, and was named Senior Vice President and Chief Financial Officer in 2006.
+Prior experience includes a management role in MetLife’s real estate investments group, where she was responsible for portfolio financial analysis and real estate financial reporting.
 She started her career as an auditor for KPMG Peat Marwick.

 G. Bryan Blasingame, Jr.